kaapstorm/rampele-stilton/rampele-stilton.rst

 phoned me on my old phone, from a number I didn't have in my contacts.
 Probably a sim card he bought on the street.
 All he said was, "It's me".
 I was shopping.
 An agent was nearby.
-I mumbled into the phone "I can't speak, we can't, you must never call me, hide, I love you," and I hung up.
+I mumbled into the phone "I can't speak, we can't, you must never call me, hide," I whispered "I love you," and I hung up.
 I glanced at the agent, but he wasn't looking at me.
 I thought he must have missed it.

 But he didn't.